dentarg/auth0-blog/_posts/2017-12-17-developing-npm-packages.markdown

 // ... describe method stays untouched
 ```

-If we ask Istanbul now (`npm run test`), we will see that we managed to add enough scenarios to cover all our source lines of code.
+If we ask Istanbul now (`npm test`), we will see that we managed to add enough scenarios to cover all our source lines of code.
 This is not a proof that our package contains no bug, but enough to make us confident to publish its initial version.
 So let's do it.

 [Publishing NPM packages looks like a very simple process](https://docs.npmjs.com/getting-started/publishing-npm-packages).
 As described in the official documentation, all we need is to [create a user](https://docs.npmjs.com/getting-started/publishing-npm-packages#creating-a-user) (if we still don't have one) and then issue `npm publish` in the project root, right?
 Well, not so fast.
 Indeed, is not hard to publish a NPM package, but we always want to distribute an ES5 version of our package for maximum compatibility.
 We could leave this as a manual process (that is, expect the developer to run `npm run build` before publishing a new version), but this is too error-prone.